 Pastors living in church owned manses shall receive an equity allowance.
-The minimum allowance for 2021 is \$7,283.
-For further information on paying this allowance, contact the Administrator to the Committee on Ministry at comadmin@thepresbytery.org or call 240-514-5348
+The minimum allowance for 2023 is \$9300.

-Minimum Effective Salary for Board of Pensions Example
+Minimum Effective Salary for Board of Pensions

 The Policy establishes a minimum effective salary for pastors.
-For terms of call in calendar year 2021 (Jan.
+For terms of call in calendar year 2023 (Jan.
 1 - Dec.
-31, 2021).
-Minimum salaries are based on geographic locations to consider the widely varying housing costs within our Presbytery.
-To find the minimum salary for a specific congregation contact the Administrator to the Committee on Ministry or make use of the excel sheet located on the Presbytery website here to calculate the amount.
+31, 2023) minimum salaries are based on geographic locations to consider the widely varying housing costs within our Presbytery.
+See Appendix for more details.